dafny-lang/dafny/docs/_includes/Expressions.md

   [ "::" Expression(allowLemma, allowLambda) ]
 ````

-A set comprehension expression is an expressions that yields a set
+A set comprehension expression is an expression that yields a set
 (possibly infinite if `iset` is used) that
 satisfies specified conditions.
 There are two basic forms.